Adi-Vat/Excursions/MemristorSim/README.md

 return dwBydt;
 ```
 where `alpha` and `beta` are coefficients to control the rate of forward and backward switching.
-Each molecule of dye is independent and modelled as random and stimulated, however at the population level, deterministic and predictable, where the rate of conversion decreases as more molecules convert,
+Each molecule of dye is independent and modelled as random and stimulated.
+However at the population level, deterministic and predictable, where the rate of conversion decreases as more molecules convert,

 $w \rightarrow w_{max};  \dfrac{dw}{dt} \rightarrow 0$